RTIInternational/nlp/docs/notes.md

         - Is imbalanced?
 Prevalence of the thing you're looking for.
     - Project background
     - Movitation for applying NLP to problem
     - Can we apply the Chicago data maturity / organizational readiness scorecards somehow?
-Adapt to our
+- Think of this not as answering questions about the problem, but answering questions about how they think about the problem
+    - Don't need a DS there to help them think about the problem
+    -

+## Making this tool unique from pandect/awesome lists
+- Curation - avoid the TMI problem
+- Make it as RTI specific as possible
+- Start doing it and you'll discover what makes it your own along the way